The winning practice of packaging design

 Immediately following the brand’s launch to market, Aunt Jean’s Dairy was picked up by a national boutique grocery store and one of the largest national supermarket chains in New Zealand.
 Due to this success, the client is now pursuing cheese and cream product development.

 In 2018 VOICE again won gold at the 2018 Transform Awards Asia Pacific, this time for our work with O-I Glass and the Provider bottle range.
 The project team consisted of Unitec faculty and students, supported by O-I Glass, NZTE, The New Zealand Brewers Guild and VOICE.
 The product: a beautifully crafted bottle range that craft beer brewers could use to present their products to the burgeoning craft beer markets in Asia.
 An idea conceived to answer the issue craft beer brewers had with bottle choices – invest in expensive custom designs or risk looking like just another mass market brand.

 VOICE’s role was to mentor the design students to ensure end results were customer-focussed, that Asian customs and cultures were woven into the fabric of the bottle and that brand ‘New Zealand’ was present and highlighted the ingenuity and practicality of what had been achieved.

 Immediately after its launch The Provider was bought by one of New Zealand’s larger craft beer brewers with the view to exporting into China.
-Following this O-I Glass made the decision to extend the range to 518ml and 328ml sizes and launch the full range into Australia.
+Following this O-I Glass made the decision to extend the range to a 518ml size and launch the full range into Australia.